Glossary

 Audit authority

-Competition round, where the programme bodies ‘call’ for project proposals.
-Specific Terms of References (ToRs) trace the guiding principles to be applied to the above mentioned call.
-The opening and closing dates of the call are decided by the programme committee.
+It refers to an announcement by the programme bodies to solicit project proposals from potential applicants.
+Every call comes with Terms of Reference (ToR), a document that outlines the specific requirements, objectives, and guidelines for the applicants to submit proposals.
+The opening and closing dates of the call are decided by the Programme committee.
 Depending on the availability of funds, it is foreseen to launch one call per year.
-As soon as a call is launched, it will be announced on this website.
+The launch of a call is announced on this website and every other communication channels of the Alpine Space programme.

-For more information, please contact your relevant ACP or the JS.
+For further information, please contact your national ACP or the JS.

 Cooperation area

-Programme’s eligible area composed of regions belonging to the 7 Partner States (Austria, France, Germany, Italy, Lichtenstein, Slovenia and Switzerland).
-To see the cooperation area map, please click here.
-Moreover, also activities carried out outside the cooperation area can be considered eligible.
+The cooperation area of the programme consists of alpine regions spanning over the 7 Partner States (Austria, France, Germany, Italy, Liechtenstein, Slovenia and Switzerland).
+To consult the map of the cooperation area, please click here.
+Moreover, activities carried out outside the cooperation area may also be considered eligible.

 Eligibility criteria

-These are sets of criteria which are used by JS and ACPs to perform the eligibility check which is the 1st step of the project assessment procedure.
-Compliance with these criteria assures that the EoI or AF meet the basic programme and call for proposals requirements.
-Only if the proposal passes the eligibility check, it is further evaluated against assessment criteria.
-Failure to comply with any of these criteria leads to outright rejection of the application/EoI.
+These are sets of criteria used by the JS and ACPs to perform the eligibility check in the first step in the project assessment procedure.
+Compliance with these criteria ensures that the AF meets the basic requirements of the programme and the call.
+Only if the proposal passes the eligibility check will it be further evaluated against the assessment criteria.
+Failure to meet any of these criteria will result in the outright rejection of the application.

 See also Selection procedure.